 Jaxton Tory's Story

-Like most 3 year old's, Jaxton is very busy.
+Like most 3-year-old's Jaxton is very busy.
 He enjoys swimming, music, and playing with friends.
 But unlike other kids, Jaxton was born with a rare genetic disorder called Cri du Chat.
 This micro-deletion on his 5th chromosome has a variety of symptoms that differ with every person affected, but can include learning delays, feeding difficulties, and physical abnormalities.

-Since he was born, Jaxton has been followed by 11 departments at BCCH and the whole family receives support through the Rare Disease Foundation.
+Since he was born, Jaxton has been followed by 11 departments at BCCH and the whole family receives support from the Rare Disease Foundation.
 Research of rare disorders is fundamental to help improve the lives of children like Jaxton and their families.

 Zachary Jordan’s Story